G1ll0u/Millenaire-fixes/README.md

 # Millénaire-[NAME NOT FOUND ALREADY]
 **Millénaire add-on that tweaks and eventually fixes some Millénaire incompatibilities with mods.**

+It's been years I play Millénaire and I came across some problems that I fixed in a way or another.
 This is not a new custom culture, it modifies existing ones.
-I will maybe support modded ones but my priority is on norman culture for the moment
+I will maybe support modded ones but my priority is norman culture for the moment.
+It takes so much times that I prefer to share my knowledge and let others do their own customizations because millénaire is customizable in a way that you don't need to actually code anything.
+You don't need to know Java, you just need some english basics and how to edit text files.

+This add-on is focused on custom controlled villages, the ones that you can build yourself but I will maybe fix some aesthetic issues with existing buildings like dirt under the "controlled townhall" building

 # Introduction
 I discovered a lot of things about how Millénaire cultures customization works and found that we can make this mod even more interesting.